-Once the Strategic Plan is finalised at the end of June, our priorities are reviewed and draft revenue budgets sent to all councillors and considered by the Executive in December.
+Once the Strategic Plan is finalised at the end of June, our priorities are reviewed and draft revenue budgets sent to all councillors and considered by the Policy and Resources Committee in December.

 The budgets take into account implications for the following two years, including detailed information on the base budget (the cost of continuing the existing level of service), bids for growth, and options for reductions.

-The issues are further considered by the Executive in February, along with a draft capital strategy and information on resources and proposals for the next three years' capital programmes.
+The issues are further considered by the Policy and Resources Committee in February, along with a draft capital strategy and information on resources and proposals for the next three years' capital programmes.

-The Executive makes recommendations in mid/late February on budgets and council tax for us to make final decisions.
+The Policy and Resources Committee makes recommendations in mid/late February on budgets and council tax for us to make final decisions.

 Also included in the process are advance considerations of the budget roll-forward (usually in June and/or September) and various means of consultation.
 Budget preparation is carried out by our individual service areas and accountancy team.
-Draft reports are considered first by our Management Team before discussion with members and submission to the Executive.
+Draft reports are considered first by our Management Team before discussion with members and submission to the Policy and Resources Committee.